yakasov/YakasovFabricTweaks/README.md

 - Bonemealing stripped wood will unstrip it
 - Mob Spawners can be pushed by pistons
 - Glass can be converted back into Sand using a Stonecutter (src keeper420)
-- Pigs have a chance to have larger litters (src Dodoraptor)
 - Jungle Temples spawn with poison tipped arrows rather than normal arrows (src bibizu)

 ## License